Ermiasmolla/.github.io/README.md

 The data used is Cyclistic internal data from June 2021- May 2022.
 The data is available at this [link](https://divvy-tripdata.s3.amazonaws.com/index.html) under this [license](https://www.divvybikes.com/data-license-agreement).

-The data used was 12 CSV files on for each month within the last year, with 13 columns and more than 5,800,000 rows.
+I downloaded 12 CSV files, one for each month within the last year, with 13 columns and more than 5,800,000 rows.

 Our data integrity will be assessed by using ROCCC method.
 The data needs to be **R**eliable it was be cleaned in Microsoft Excel.
 The data is **O**riginal because it comes from Motivate International Inc which operates Chicago's Bike sharing service.
 It is also **C**omprehensive containing many data-points from start time to start station and other data-points that are integral to the analysis.
 The data used is from the most **C**urrent 12-month period and it is **C**ited under a Data license agreement.